daltontahy/daltontahy/README.md

 # Hi!
 My Name Is Dalton!
-### I'm A Current Freshman At Northeastern University Majoring In Computer Science & Math!
+### I'm A Current Undergraduate Student at Northeastern Studying Psychology & Behavioral Neuroscience

 ## Who Am I?
 ~ Orginally from New York, I'm currently pursuing my BS in Boston, MA
 ~ My passions lie in culture, art, writing, and music
-~ I love the intersection between creativity and technology, as explored in my projects
+~ I love the intersection between the mind and technology, as explored in my projects
-~ I aspire to apply my unique worldview to a vast array of computing projects
+~ I aspire to apply my unique worldview in an array of clinical and research enviroments

 ## Professional Information
 My resume is in both [Spanish](https://github.com/daltontahy/daltontahy/blob/main/Resumes/Dalton_Tahy_Resume-Spanish.pdf) and English.